oskrgab/personal_site/content/blog/1_my_programming_journey/index.md

 lastmod: 2023-05-12
 date: 2021-10-10
 draft: false
-tags: ["programming", "python", "data science", "software development"]
+topics: ["programming", "python", "data science", "software development"]
 summary: "The programming languages I have learned and used since I have memory.
 This article is being updated as I learn new languages and technologies."
 #showTableOfContents: false